seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Do a fair message to his kingly ears?

 **AGAMEMNON**
-With surety stronger than Achilles’ arm
+With surety stronger than Achilles' arm
-’Fore all the Greekish heads, which with one voice
+'Fore all the Greekish heads, which with one voice
 Call Agamemnon head and general.

 **AENEAS**